FireFather/zentropy/README.md

 # Zentropy

-A C# Windows UCI chess engine GUI.... based on and developed from
+A Windows UCI chess engine GUI.... based on and developed from

 BerldChess